 You can also bake the cake up to 2 days in advance and store it at room temperature or in the fridge until you’re ready to add the filling and toppings.

-Once the filling and topping have been added, it needs to be stored in the refrigerator.
+- Fridge.
+Once the filling and topping have been added, this Oreo poke cake needs to be stored in the refrigerator.
 It will last in an airtight container in the fridge for up to 3 days.

 - 1 1/2 cups (285g) granulated sugar

 - 1 tablespoon (15 ml) pure vanilla extract